arkime/arkimeweb/_wiki/api_viewer_docs.md

 GET - /api/eshealth

-Retrive OpenSearch/Elasticsearch health and stats There is no auth necessary to retrieve eshealth
+Retrieve OpenSearch/Elasticsearch health and stats There is no auth necessary to retrieve eshealth

 **Returns**: